Afrrcyn/compYear2/progLanguagesParadigm/Concurrency.md

 - For threads we have mutual exclusion but it's tedious and hard as we have to manually mark all critical sections and it's easy to get wrong.
 - Message passing is tedious and adds a lot of overhead...
 High level concurrency bugs are still possible
-- Deadlocks - cycle of processes all wait for the nest process in the cycle to leave a critical section.
+- Deadlocks - cycle of processes all wait for the next process in the cycle to leave a critical section.
 - Livelocks - cycle of processes all try to enter a critical section but they all fail
 - Starvation - processes cannot progress, waiting forever to enter a critical section.